Epishine and Reef IoT introduce CO2 monitor powered by indoor OPV

 AIR-sense-IQ will be available for purchase in mid-2025.

-Reef IoT, co-founded by Matt Carnie, Professor of Materials Science at Swansea University and electronic engineering PhD student, Zaid Haymoor, has developed a versatile and efficient energy harvesting platform.
+Reef IoT was co-founded by Matt Carnie, Professor of Materials Science at Swansea University, and electronic engineering PhD student Zaid Haymoor.
+Reef IoT has developed a versatile and efficient energy harvesting platform.
 It enables multifunctional and multimodal sensing and interaction capabilities without the need for hard wiring or changing batteries.

 Source: Epishine